Health Centres & Hospitals

 If you urgently need medical help or advice but it's not a life-threatening situation there are a range of services you can use.

-- You can call NHS 111 [hyperlink to NHS111 page], the free non-emergency number, 24 hours a day, every day.
+- NHS111 - visit www.111.nhs.uk or call 111 , the free non-emergency service, 24 hours a day, every day.
 This service will give you advice or direct you to the best local service to treat you.

 - Local pharmacists offer free, confidential health advice and can give you the medicines or creams you need to treat yourself at home for many common illnesses or complaints